sasha-cz/mock_api/README.md

 # mock_api

-Here you'll find a mock API for testing purposes.
+## Project Overview
+My goal was to create a simple mock API for testing purposes and deploy it.
+To achieve this, I created a database file containing the API data as well as a small backend for deployment.

+## Key learnings
+### From `http.server` to Flask
-### Warning: The python module 'http.server' used in this project is not recommended for production.
+The Python module `http.server`, which was previously used in this project for server functionality, is not recommended for production due to its limitations and lack of security features.
 It only implements basic security checks.

-I decided to use this module for learning purposes.
+Therefore, I transitioned to using the Flask framework for the final version of my mock API.

+### Deployment on render.com
+I deployed the mock API on Render.com.
+You can access it via the following URL: [https://mock-api-books-1dn8.onrender.com/](https://mock-api-books-1dn8.onrender.com/).